baikauskaite/MortgageCalculator/README.md

-*The program's interface is in Lithuanian language, however, work is being done to translate it to English*
+*The program's interface is in Lithuanian language, however, work is being done to translate it to English.*

 This program has been written as a project during the second semester of the BSc Software Engineering degree in Vilnius University.